ricmmartins/highly-available-scalable-wordpress-azure/README.md

 # Deploy a highly available and scalable Wordpress on Azure VMSS

-This example scenario is aplicable to show how to deploy a highly available and scalable Wordpress on Azure using Virtual Machine Scale Sets.
+This example scenario is a guidance on how to deploy a highly available and scalable Wordpress on Azure using Virtual Machine Scale Sets.

 # Architecture